Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 What Coverage Can You Actually Get?

 Once a vehicle receives a rebuilt title after repairs and inspection, insurance becomes available but with significant restrictions.
-Most insurance companies will only offer liability coverage for rebuilt title vehicles.
+Most insurance companies will offer liability coverage for rebuilt title vehicles.
 This covers damages or injuries you cause to others but provides no protection for your own vehicle.

 Clean Title Coverage